Triptorelin (Trelstar LA® and Trelstar Depot®)

 Most prostate cancers need supplies of the male hormone testosterone to grow.
 Testosterone is an androgen produced by the testes and adrenal glands.
 The production of testosterone can be stopped by surgically removing the testicles or through medication therapy.
-Production of testosterone by the testicles is stimulated by a hormone called luteinizing hormone (LH), which is produced by the pituitary gland.
+A hormone called luteinizing hormone (LH), which is produced by the pituitary gland, stimulates production of testosterone by the testicles.
 Agonists of the LH releasing hormone (i.e. LHRH agonists) stop the production of luteinizing hormone by the pituitary gland.
 This reduces the production of testosterone in men.
 The cancer cells may then grow more slowly or stop growing altogether.
 Triptorelin is a type of LHRH agonist.

 How to Take Triptorelin